janlukasschroeder/sec-api-python/README.md

 Get your free API key on [sec-api.io](https://sec-api.io) and replace `YOUR_API_KEY` with it.

-# SEC EDGAR Filings Query API
+## SEC EDGAR Filings Query API

-The query API allows you to search and filter all 18 million filings published on SEC EDGAR.
+The Query API allows you to search and filter all 18 million filings and exhibits published on SEC EDGAR using a large set of search parameters.
+You can search by ticker, CIK, form type, filing date, SIC code, period of report, series and class IDs, items of 8-K and other filings, and many more.
+The API returns all filing metadata in a [standardized JSON format](https://sec-api.io/docs/query-api#response-format).
+Filings are indexed and searchable as soon as they are published on SEC EDGAR.
+Various examples are provided below, in the [official documentation](https://sec-api.io/docs/query-api), and in our [sandbox](https://sec-api.io/sandbox).

 ---